Bylaws of the Washington State Academy of Sciences

 Section 14.2.
 Annual Report.
 An annual report shall be presented to the governor and state legislature.
 The report shall contain the annual reports of the treasurer and the auditor, a summary of the administration of trust funds, and a record of the activities of the Academy during the preceding year.

 Section 14.3.
 Report of Financial Affairs.
-The treasurer shall prepare a full report of the financial affairs of the Academy at the end of each fiscal year.
-This report shall be submitted to the Board of Directors for approval, presented to the Academy at the next stated meeting, and submitted to the governor.
+The treasurer is responsible for guiding the preparation, review and submission to the Internal Revenue Service of a full report of the financial affairs of the Academy at the end of each fiscal year.
+This report shall be submitted to the Board of Directors by electronic mail; a summary shall be presented to the Academy at the next annual member meeting, and submitted to the Governor as part of the annual report.

 History of bylaws revisions